thanpolas/listenshiprepeat.com/_posts/2016-11-30-validating-and-exposing-your-startup.md

 ---
 layout: post
 title: "Validating and Exposing your Startup"
-description: "In this episode Thanasis and Dimitri talk about how validating and exposing your startup."
+description: "In this episode Thanasis and Dimitri talk about how to validate and expose your startup."
 episodeNumber: "4"
 date: 2016-11-30 11:00:00 +0300
 tags : [startups, validation, idea, expose, publicity]